blekenbleu/blekenbleu.github.io/microscope/Nikon/diascopic.md

 ![base wiring](Images/chassis.jpg)
 This 6V system seeming could be easily [converted to LED](Labophot/#led-conversion);
-a common-emitter transistor is more nearly constant current than constant voltage...
+a common-emitter transistor can be nearly constant current than constant voltage...

 ### base mechanical
 The section of broken centering screw remaining in the condenser carrier was short,